AppsFlyer/go-sundheit/README.md

 }
 ```

-The `short` reposonse type is suitable for the consul health checks / LB heath checks.
+The `short` response type is suitable for the consul health checks / LB heath checks.

 The response code is `200` when the tests pass, and `503` when they fail.